GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/data-platform-foundations/README.md

 - *Data Analyst*.
 They perform analysis on datasets, with read access to the data lake L2 project, and BigQuery READ/WRITE access to the playground project.
 - *Data Security*:.
 They handle security configurations related to the Data Hub.
 This team has admin access to the common project to configure Cloud DLP templates or Data Catalog policy tags.

-In the table below you can find an high level overview on roles for each group.
+In the table below you can find an high level overview on roles for each group on each project.
 For semplicy `READ`, `WRITE` and `ADMIN` roles are used, for detailed roles please refer to the code.

 |Group|Landing|Load|Transformation|Data Lake L0|Data Lake L1|Data Lake L2|Data Lake Playground|Orchestration|Common|
 |-|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|:-:|